TRY OUR FREE APP

 How to Build an Author Website: We walk you through seven simple steps for setting up and populating a key marketing tool, your author website.

 6 Steps for Building Your Author Mailing List: As Reedsy’s Ricardo Fayet always says, any sale you make when you don’t have a mailing list is a lost opportunity.
-Find out how to start yours and start building a relationship with your readers.
+Find out how to create yours and start building a relationship with your readers.

-How to Market a Book: Overperform in a Crowded Market by Ricardo Fayet (book): For a friendly and comprehensive guide answering all your marketing questions, download Reedsy's free ebook.
+How to Market a Book: Overperform in a Crowded Market by Ricardo Fayet (book): For a friendly and comprehensive guide answering all your marketing questions, download Reedsy's free ebook

 Social Media for Writers — The Complete Guide: Everything you need to know about the major platforms and how to use them.